Patent Landscape Study on Fat Replacers, An Alternative to Conventional Fats

 To answer these questions, it is important to take a look at the previous attempts that had been taken to search an elusive “ideal fat replacer” that tastes and functions like conventional fat, without any potential adverse health impact.
+It calls for a need to conduct a patent landscape study on fat replacers.
 Recent IP filings in this technology domain show that the number of patent filings has increased at an average growth rate of 4.3% per year from 2000, with maximum number of patents filed by the US and followed by China.

 Surprisingly, China started supplying bulk of the inventions in this technology domain after the year 2012, while there is a steep decrease in the number of patents from the US.

 Many industries have collaborated with Chinese universities and institutes like Nanjing Agricultural University, Huaihai Institute of Technology, Jiangnan University, Guangdong Bosun Health Food Research Development Center etc., and filed patents in this technology domain.